dcramer/panelkit/README.md

 **NOT FINISHED**

 A simple fan switch.
-A single tap toggles the fan, a long press brings up a speed control.
+A single press toggles the fan, a long press brings up a speed control.

 `type`